-Our 2014 Equity Incentive Plan was approved by our board of directors and our stockholders on to the closing of this offering.
-It is intended to and will be effective immediately prior make available incentives that will assist us to attract, retain and motivate employees (including officers), consultants and directors.
+Our 2014 Equity Incentive Plan was approved by our board of directors and our stockholders in February 2014.
+It is intended to make available incentives that will assist us to attract, retain and motivate employees (including officers), consultants and directors.
 We may provide these incentives through the grant of stock options, stock appreciation rights, restricted stock, restricted stock units, performance shares and units and other cash-based or stock-based awards.